olumpeter/web-projects/18-superscript-and-subscript/README.md

 # Superscript and subscript example

-This example demonstrates the use of &lt;sup&gt; and &lt;sub&gt; HTML elements to markup superscript and subscript respectively in items like dates, chemical formulae, and mathematical equations so they have the correct meaning.
+This example demonstrates the use of <code>&lt;sup&gt;</code> and <code>&lt;sub&gt;</code> HTML elements to markup superscript and subscript respectively in items like dates, chemical formulae, and mathematical equations so they have the correct meaning.

 ## How you can access this live website
 <p>Use the following URL:</p>